Microsoft launched its web-delivered Office 365 in New Zealand earlier today.

 Microsoft Office is better software

-My experience using the two is instructive.
+My experience using the two product lines is instructive.
 I switched to Google Apps for a fortnight as a test, but gave up before the first day was out.
-My productivity plummeted using Google Docs instead of Microsoft Word 2010.
-Google Docs doesn’t cut the mustard as a sensible tool for journalists.

 Office 365 even better for medium-sized companies

 I work from home – sometimes on the run as a journalist – so the main advantage of Office 365 doesn’t help me.
-However a medium-sized business switching to the online software can cut servers and infrastructure.
-They’ll need fewer support staff.
+However a medium-sized business switching to the online software can eliminate servers and infrastructure.
+They’ll have less need for support staff.
 That’s a huge financial saving straight away.
 And it means fewer headaches.